-A. Business Associate Agreements (BAA)
+B. Business Associate Agreements (BAA)

-- A Business Associate (BA) is a person to whom Downstate discloses PHI so that the person can perform a function or activity on Downstate's behalf. - Examples include contractors, consultants and system vendors. - Business Associates must sign a Business Associate Agreement (BAA) before any PHI can be shared. - A SUNY- approved BAA should be utilized and appended to all contracts.
+A Business Associate (BA) is a person to whom Downstate discloses or provides access to PHI so that the person can perform a function or activity on Downstate's behalf.

+- Examples include contractors, subcontractors, consultants, health information exchange organizations and system vendors. - Business Associates are legally responsible for complying with the same HIPAA regulations as Downstate. - Any breach of PHI committed by a Business Associate must be reported to Downstate. - Business Associates must sign a Business Associate Agreement (BAA) before any PHI can be shared. - Business Associates must also enter into an Agreement with any subcontractor with which they share DMC's PHI. - A SUNY- approved BAA should be utilized and appended to all contracts.
 It is available at www.downstate.edu/hipaa.

-B. Compliance & Enforcement
+C. Compliance & Enforcement

-- In order to comply with HIPAA, Downstate will retain all necessary records and documentation. - Downstate will cooperate with the Secretary of the Department of Health and Human Services in the event of a compliance review or investigation.
+- In order to comply with HIPAA, Downstate will retain all necessary records and documentation.
+Downstate will cooperate with the Secretary of the Department of Health and Human Services in the event of a compliance review or investigation. - Civil and/or criminal penalties may apply to workforce members found to have violated HIPAA.

-C. Covered Entity Designation
+D. Covered Entity Designation

-- Downstate has healthcare components and non-healthcare components. - PHI may not be shared between the two components without specific patient authorization. - The following entities are designated as a healthcare component and may, for
+- Downstate has healthcare components and nonhealthcare components.

+- PHI may not be shared between the two components without specific patient authorization.
-treatment, payment and healthcare

-operation purposes, receive e patient

-information without specific patient

-authorization:
+- The following entities are designated as a healthcare component and may, for treatment, payment and healthcare operation purposes, receive patient information without specific patient authorization:

+- ✓ College of Medicine Brooklyn Free Clinic;

+- √ Deans Office;

+- ✓ DMC Administration;

+- √ Finance;

-- ✓ Hospital Finance;
+- ✓ Graduate Medical Education;

-- ✓ Information Services
+- ✓ Information Services;

 - ✓ Legal Counsel;

 - ✓ Office of Compliance & Audit Services;

+- ✓ Office of Contracts & Procurement;

-- Office of Institutional Advancement;
+- ✓ Office of Institutional Advancement;

 - ✓ Office of Labor Relations;

 - ✓ Presidential Area;

+- Scientific Medical Instrumentation Center-SMIC;

-- ✓ Student/ Employee Health Service;
+- ✓ Student/Employee Health Services;

-- ✓ University Hospital of Brooklyn (including satellite centers);

-- ✓ VP Administration;

-- ✓ VP Clinical Affairs.

-- Refer to complete policy located on Downstate's HIPAA website for a listing of entities designated as "non-healthcare component" where PHI disclosures require specific patient authorization.
+- University Hospital of Brooklyn (including satellite clinics). - Refer to complete policy located on Downstate's HIPAA website for a listing of entities designated as "non-healthcare component" where PHI disclosures require specific patient authorization.

-D. Designated Record Sets
+E. Designated Record Sets

-- All records used to make prospective decisions about individual patients and their treatment should be included in the "designated record set" and be made accessible to patients, when requested. - This includes medical records, billing records and research records.

-This excludes records related to a prior examination by another provider, personal notes maintained by the provider and information disclosed to the provider by another individual in confidence on the condition that it would never be disclosed.
+- All records used to make prospective decisions about individual patients and their treatment should be included in the "designated record set" and be made accessible to patients, when requested. - This includes medical records, billing records and research records. - This excludes records related to a prior examination by another provider, personal notes maintained by the provider and information disclosed to the provider by another individual in confidence on the condition that it would never be disclosed.

-E. Fundraising Activities
+F. Fundraising Activities

-- Fundraising includes all activities undertaken to raise money or other things of value on behalf of Downstate that requires the disclosure of PHI. - Examples include requests for general or specific donations (such as cancer research), requests for sponsorship of events or activities, auctions and bake sales. - The Office of Development must approve all fundraising activities. - Physicians cannot fundraise for their own individual purpose. - Most fundraising activities require patient authorization.
-However, the following information may be disclosed for this purpose without patient authorization: - ✓ Patient Name; - ✓ Address/ contact information; - $\checkmark$ Age and gender; - ✓ Insurance status; - ✓ Dates of treatment provided by Downstate.
+- Fundraising includes all activities undertaken to raise money or other things of value on behalf of Downstate that require the disclosure of PHI. - Examples include requests for general or specific donations (such as cancer research),

+- requests for sponsorship of events or activities, auctions and bake sales. - The Office of Development must approve all fundraising activities. - Physicians cannot fundraise for their own individual purpose. - Most fundraising activities require patient authorization.
+However, the following information may be disclosed for this purpose without patient authorization: - ✓ Patient Name; - ✓ Address/ contact information; - ✓ Age and gender; - ✓ Insurance status; - Dates of treatment, department of service and treating physician; - Outcome of information (such as death or other sub- optimal result). - Each fundraising communication must include 'opt-out' instructions via an easy method, such as a pre- paid, pre- printed return card.
+DMC must flag patients who elect to 'opt-out' to ensure that they are not sent further fundraising communications. - Treatment /payment cannot be conditioned on whether an individual has 'opted-out.'

-F. HIPAA Training
+G. HIPAA Training